LAST UPDATED: 5/27/23 – Top National Park Viewpoints

 Acadia National Park

 The final viewpoint on my top viewpoints in America’s national parks list is the Cadillac Mountain Viewpoint in Acadia National Park.
-Along with Yellowstone National Park, Acadia National Park is the only other park to put multiple viewpoints on my list.
 And boy-oh-boy does the Cadillac Mountain viewpoint deserve its place on this list.

 As the highest point along the North Atlantic seaboard, the summit of Cadillac Mountain is a great place to get a view of Bar Harbor and the rocky coast of Acadia National Park below.
 The astounding views from the top of Cadillac Mountain will make you instantly fall in love with this beautiful park.